Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Quantum scars in fragmented subspaces

 \section{Quantum scars in fragmented subspaces}

 Appearance of kinetically constrained models that consist of a set of atypical states that do not thermalize is not a new phenomena.
-In literature, the existence of such models have been well studied ~\cite{Serbyn_2021,Turner_2018_NatPhys,Turner_2018_PRB,Bernien_2017} and recently, some prescriptions have also been suggested to find whether quantum many-body scar exists~\cite{Han_2023,ren2025}.
+In literature, the existence of such models have been well studied in PXP and related family of models~\cite{Serbyn_2021,Turner_2018_NatPhys,Turner_2018_PRB,Bernien_2017,Mohapatra_2023, Jamir_2024} and recently, some prescriptions have also been suggested to find whether quantum many-body scar exists~\cite{Han_2023,ren2025}.
 However, for a given many-body model, finding scar is a nontrivial task.

-In our work, we start from the case where it is already known that scar exist and we focused on their robustness against nontrivial perturbations.\\ We build on the $H^{\mathcal{N}(0)}$ model or unconstrained PPXPP model.
-As Fig.~\ref{fig_scar_h0} shows, the time evolution of $\langle \Psi(t)|\Psi(0)\rangle$ of the initial state $|\Psi(0)\rangle=|K=6\rangle^{\otimes 2}$ with
+In our work, the entanglement behavior observed for $H^{\mathcal{N}(1)}$, $H^{\mathcal{N}(2)}$, $H^{\text{QGL}}$ and does not provide evidence for the presence of quantum many-body scars.
+Additional support for this conclusion comes from the absence of revival dynamics when standard initial states such as $|\mathbb{Z}_2\rangle$ and $|\mathbb{Z}_4\rangle$, commonly used in previous studies, are employed.
+However, we demonstrate that when these models are combined with $H^{\mathcal{N}(0)}$, signatures of persistent nonthermal dynamics survive even in the strong perturbation limit.
+Before presenting these results, we remind the reader that the largest Krylov subspace of $H^{\mathcal{N}(0)}$ coincides with the conventional PPXPP model with Rydberg constraints for which the characteristic features of quantum scar states are already known.
+For completeness, we first reproduce this behavior by examining the time evolution of the overlap $\langle \Psi(t)|\Psi(0)\rangle$ for an appropriate initial state evolved under $H^{\mathcal{N}(0)}$, as reported in Fig.~1(a) of Ref.~\cite{Kerschbaumer_2025}.
+Here, $|\Psi(0)\rangle=|K=6\rangle^{\otimes 2}$ with

 where the first half of the unit cell is prepared in the product state $ |0\rangle^{\otimes K/2} = |0 0 \cdots 0 \rangle, $ and the second half hosts the entangled $W$-state, given by {